MZAWeb/business-hours-plugin/README.txt

 Stable tag: 2.0

 Business Hours lets you show to your visitors the time you open and close your business each day of the week.
+You can setup open and close hours for each day of the week, and then create exceptions for specific dates (holidays, etc)

 == Description ==
 The Business Hours Plugin allows you to post your daily working hours and show it to your visitors: